CEU-Economics-and-Business/ECBS-5147-Data-Engineering-2-Cloud-Computing/serverless.md

 #Loading the rvest package
 library(rvest)

-#Specifying the url for desired website to be scraped
+#Specifying the url for the desired website to be scraped
 url <- 'https://www.imdb.com/search/title/?count=100&release_date=1994,1994&title_type=feature'

 #Reading the HTML code from the website